n7down/dotfiles/README.md

 # Dotfiles
-A collection of my dotfiles that include tricks to hacking on OSX and Linux.
+A collection of my dotfiles that include tricks to hacking on Linux.

 ## Prerequisites
 1. [Git](https://git-scm.com/)